 - The same process is then repeated under the other eye.

-IRPL® treatments lead to an improvement in the function of the meibomian glands in a very short amount of time (approximately 2 hours) following the treatment.
+IRPL® treatments lead to an improvement in the function of the meibomian glands in a very short amount of time (approximately two hours) following the treatment.

 Clinical studies have been conducted in France, New Zealand, and China.
 These studies have shown the following:

-- A considerable improvement in the symptoms perceived by patients, with a 90% satisfaction rate after the first 2 treatments.
+- A considerable improvement in the symptoms perceived by patients, with a 90% satisfaction rate after the first two treatments.

 This improvement was confirmed by patients’ opinions regarding their level of discomfort before treatment versus their level of discomfort after treatment, as well as the improvement in fixation time while reading or watching television.
 An improvement was felt by patients quickly following the initial treatment, and for several days after treatment.
 Perceived improvements became more prolonged after the second and third treatments.